This resource is based on based on queries that members have sent to our ethics advisor or raised at meetings, grouped under a series of headings.

 Please also note that the ABPI Code says:

-9.10 Material relating to medicines and their uses, whether promotional or not, and information relating to human health or diseases which is sponsored by a pharmaceutical company must clearly indicate that it has been sponsored by that company.
+5.5 Material relating to medicines and their uses, whether promotional or not, and information relating to human health or diseases which is sponsored by a pharmaceutical company, or in which a pharmaceutical company has any other involvement, must clearly indicate the role of the company.
 The only exception to this is market research material which need not reveal the name of the company involved but must state that it is sponsored by a pharmaceutical company.

 Obviously the GDPR requirement to name the client as data controller overrides the ABPI guidance that naming the client is optional, but the important point to note is that naming the client is not in conflict with the ABPI Code, and does not, in itself, imply any disguised promotion.